 What Happens When the Earlier Estate Ends Too Soon

-At common law, a contingent remainder could be destroyed if the preceding estate terminated before the condition was met.
-Arizona rejects that old rule.
-If the earlier estate ends prematurely, the contingent remainder is not lost.
-It simply takes effect once the triggering condition finally occurs, as if the earlier estate had lasted the full time.
+If the earlier estate ends too soon, the contingent remainder is not lost.
+It takes effect once the triggering condition occurs.
+The law treats it as if the earlier estate had lasted the full time.

 A remainder valid in its creation is not defeated by determination of the precedent estate before the contingency occurs upon which the remainder is limited to take effect.
 If the contingency occurs after determination of the precedent estate, the remainder shall take effect as if the precedent estate had continued to the time when the contingency occurs.

 A.R.S. § 33-228(A)This protection matters for families who create conditional property arrangements.
 If the life tenant dies early, for example, the contingent remainder is not accidentally destroyed.
-It remains in place, waiting for the specified condition.
+It stays in place, waiting for the specified condition.

 Sales, Transfers, and Mergers Cannot Eliminate the Remainder